KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ```

 - **[appInjectedFormActions]**: ActionGenesis - optionally specify
-app-specific action creators to suplement the auto-generated
+additional app-specific action creators to suplement the
-formActions.
-This is typically used to introduce fail/complete
+auto-generated formActions.
+This is typically used to introduce
-actions that are spawned out of app-specific logic modules.
-NOTE: the
+fail/complete actions that are spawned out of app-specific logic
-formAction root can even become an action creator by promoting a
+modules.
+NOTE: the formAction root can even become an action creator
-top-level actionMeta node in this structure.
+by promoting a top-level actionMeta node in this structure.
+Please
+refer to [Form Actions](#form-actions) for an example of this.